ebeloded/cryptogifts/README.md

 # Cryptogifts 🎁

-Send crypto to people without crypto
+Send crypto to people without wallets

 ## How does it work